 Lewis Baratz is a harpsichordist, recorder player, and music historian.
-He has performed with Abendmusik, The Academy of Sacred Drama, Bethlehem Baroque, Biber Baroque, Brandywine Baroque, The Queens Consort, Voices Chorale, Vox Ama Deus, and the Voyces Ensemble, and as artistic director of the period instrument ensemble La Fiocco.
-Lewis holds performance degrees from SUNY Buffalo and Southern Methodist University, and a Ph.D. in musicology from Case Western Reserve University.
-He was visiting professor of music at Seton Hall University and adjunct associate professor of music history and theory at Mercer Community College.
-His syndicated radio show, Well-Tempered Baroque, airsFriday nights at 11 on The Classical Network, and as webcasts at wwfm.org.
-At Lafayette College, Lewis is interim director of the Marquis Consort and instructor of harpsichord.
+He has performed with Abendmusik, The Academy of Sacred Drama, Bethlehem Baroque, Biber Baroque, Brandywine Baroque, The Queens Consort, Voices Chorale, Vox Ama Deus, the Voyces Ensemble, and as artistic director of the period instrument ensemble La Fiocco.
+He was a Fellow of the Belgian American Educational Foundation and a Fulbright Scholar, and earned his Ph.D. in musicology/historical performance practice from Case Western Reserve University.
+Lewis was a visiting professor Seton Hall University and adjunct associate professor of music history and theory at Mercer Community College.
+At Lafayette College, Lewis is director of the chamber orchestra, and teaches harpsichord and recorder.

 A native of St. Paul, Minnesota, Susan Charlton received the Bachelor of Music degree in flute performance and the Master of Fine Arts degree in chamber music study and performance from the University of Wisconsin.
 She has appeared as a soloist and as an orchestral and chamber musician with various performing ensembles throughout the Midwest, greater New York area, the Delaware Valley, and the Lehigh Valley.
 Her flute studies have included lessons and masterclasses with Julius Baker, Thomas Nyfenger, Paula Robison, Carol Wincenc, Robert Cole, Ernestine Whitman and Mary Robert Wilson, and she has coached with many instrumental and vocal artists throughout the United States.
 Ms. Charlton has been a member of the Lafayette College Department of Music faculty since 1992, teaching flute and coaching wind and string chamber ensembles.
 She performs with musicians in a variety of ensembles and colleges throughout the Lehigh Valley.